Qwen3: How to Run & Fine-tune

 •

 Qwen3 models come with built-in "thinking mode" to boost reasoning and improve response quality - similar to how worked.
+Instructions for switching will differ depending on the inference engine you're using so ensure you use the correct instructions.

 Install ollama